hashicorp/terraform-provider-azurerm/website/docs/r/image.html.markdown

 * `os_type` - (Optional) Specifies the type of operating system contained in the virtual machine image.
 Possible values are: `Windows` or `Linux`.
 * `os_state` - (Optional) Specifies the state of the operating system contained in the blob.
 Currently, the only value is Generalized.
 Possible values are `Generalized` and `Specialized`.
 * `managed_disk_id` - (Optional) Specifies the ID of the managed disk resource that you want to use to create the image.
 * `blob_uri` - (Optional) Specifies the URI in Azure storage of the blob that you want to use to create the image.
+Changing this forces a new resource to be created.
 * `caching` - (Optional) Specifies the caching mode as `ReadWrite`, `ReadOnly`, or `None`.
 The default is `None`.
 * `size_gb` - (Optional) Specifies the size of the image to be created.
 The target size can't be smaller than the source size.